Nahobbs/arcade/REFLECTION.md

 DONE: -Implemented the rest of Shape; got it to compile
       -Began working on implementing Board
+      -Changed the rudimentary shapes on the mancala board to buttons -Skinned the mancala board and the new buttons

 TODO: -Finish implementing the rest of Board (the game of Tetris)
+      -Implement the button actions for the functionality of Mancala(allows players to make moves)

 PROB: -Using javafx to accurately display the pieces created from Shape
-      -Properly importing and generating the shape objects created from Shape
+      -Properly importing and generating the shape objects created from Shape -overlaying the numbers on the pits and stores